Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Abstract

 \section{Abstract}

-Recent resonant x-ray scattering (RXS) experiments revealed a novel charge order in highly overdoped La$_{2-x}$Sr$_x$CuO$_4$ (LSCO)\,\cite{li2022prevailing}.
-The observed charge order appears around the $(\pi/3,0)$ wavevector and remains robust from cryogenic temperatures to room temperature.
-To investigate the origin of this charge order in the overdoped region, we use determinant quantum Monte Carlo (DQMC) simulations to examine models with various interactions.
-We demonstrate that this CDW originates from remnant correlations in overdoped cuprates.
-The doping-independent wavevector $(\pi/3,0)$ further reflects the presence of nonlocal electron-phonon couplings.
-Our study reveals the importance of phonons in the cuprates, which assist correlated electrons in the formation of exotic phases.
+Recent resonant x-ray scattering (RXS) experiments revealed a novel charge order in extremely overdoped La$_{2-x}$Sr$_x$CuO$_4$ (LSCO) [{Phys.
+Rev. Lett.}~\textbf{131},116002].
+The observed charge order appears around the $(\pi/3,0)$ wavevector, distinct from the well-known stripe fluctuations near 1/8 doping, and persists from cryogenic temperatures to room temperature.
+To investigate the origin of this charge order in the overdoped regime, we use determinant quantum Monte Carlo (DQMC) simulations to examine correlated models with various interactions.
+We demonstrate that this distinctive CDW originates from remnant correlations in extremely overdoped cuprates, with its specific pattern shaped by interactions beyond the Hubbard model, particularly electron-phonon couplings.
+The persistence of the $(\pi/3,0)$ wavevector across different doping levels indicates the presence of nonlocal couplings.
+Our study reveals the significant role of phonons in cuprates, which assist correlated electrons in the formation of unconventional phases.